 Berkeley T60 Tyres

-- If you desired a whitewall tyre we can offer the 5.20 x 12 B.F.G Whitewall.
+- If you want a whitewall crossply tyre we can offer the 5.20 x 12 B.F.G Whitewall, however we suggest switching to radial tyres.

-- The best fitting Berkeley T60 innertube for this tyre is the Michelin 12D Offset Valve.
+- The best fitting Berkeley T60 innertube for these tyres is the Michelin 12C.

 History of the Berkeley T60